Our new website is live!

 Bird-Friendly Communities is an initiative of Houston Audubon that aims to transform the greater Houston area into a thriving community that supports birds, provides more accessible opportunities for everyone to experience the wonder and joy of bird-watching, and patch by patch, yard by yard, park by park creates important corridors of healthy habitats for birds, butterflies, and other important pollinators.

-Birdfriendlyhouston.org is in the works and will offer inspirational tips, plants lists, bird-friendly guidelines, birding advice, and whole host of resources to help make Houston as bird friendly as possible!
-Please check back to discover the details about the following areas:
+Birdfriendlyhouston.org is live now and offers inspirational tips, plants lists, bird-friendly guidelines, birding advice, and whole host of resources to help make Houston as bird friendly as possible!
+The following topics are covered:

 - Native Plants for Birds and the Houston Audubon Natives Nursery: Plant native plants.
 They are the key to healthy habitat.